dotlang/language/Enhancements.md

 Y - Instead of a complex `@expose` directive, add a simple keyword which exposes the whole object.
 And let developer customize that with function definition syntax. `auto func1 -> this.var.func1;` (this is too confusing).
 `int func1(int x) -> this.var.func1(x);` This is better which we already have.

-Y - Remove inhertance of interface in a class and only have `extends` for interfaces.
+N - Remove inhertance of interface in a class and only have `extends` for interfaces.
 For class, we act like Go (if it implements interface methods, it is of that type).
 No `extends` and No `implements`.
 Just like Go.
 Then what does an empty interface mean?
 Means any object (Any class).
+This can be achieved using anonymous members in the struct section of interface.

 Y - Implement `exposed` using internal constructs: `* -> this.member` to expose all public members.

-Y - With removal of basedon/includes/extends/implements, how can I implement enum?
+N - With removal of basedon/includes/extends/implements, how can I implement enum?
 Convention (consts with literal primitive values)

-Y - In go interfaces can be embedded too.
+N - In go interfaces can be embedded too.
 We should use `extends` keyword.
+No this will be done by anonymous fields.

 N - Is it possible to remove `struct`? struct is responsible to define data members of the class and it's zero state.